How do we define complex elements in XML Schema?

 <xs:anyAttribute/>

-"substitutionGroup" is written for an element to substitute for another element.
+substitutionGroup lets one element substitute for another element.

 <xs:element name="book" type="xs:string"/>